History of the Egyptian Constitution: Early Islamic era

-In the Mamluk era (1250–1517) Sultan El-Zaher Bebars built the Court of Justice at Salah El-Deen El-Ayoubi Citadel to be the government premises.
-Its competence covered enforcement of laws, settling of disputes, and negotiations with nearby countries.
+In Mamluk Egypt (1250–1517), Sultan Al-Zaher Baybars built the Court of Justice within the Saladin Citadel to serve as the seat of government.
+Its jurisdiction covered the enforcement of laws, the settling of disputes, and negotiations with nearby countries.

 Ottoman Empire

-During the Ottoman era, (1517–1805) Islamic courts constituted the judicial system.
-Judges had their verdicts directly based on Islamic jurisprudence (Sharia) as far as civil and criminal disputes were concerned.
-This continued in effect until the end of the 18th Century.
-Thus, Egypt had been the scene of crucial political and social developments.
+During the Ottoman era (1517–1805), Islamic courts constituted the judicial system.
+Judges based their verdicts directly based on Islamic jurisprudence (Sharia) for civil and criminal disputes.
+This system remained in effect until the end of the 18th century, in which Egypt had been the scene of crucial political and social developments.

-In 1795, almost six years after the French revolution, a major political uprising demanding rights, freedoms and justice fueled.
-It brought together national forces and popular leaderships in support of national demands for justice, equality, and freedom.
+In 1795, almost six years after the French Revolution, a major political uprising demanding rights, freedoms and justice erupted.
+It brought together national forces and popular leadership in support of national demands for justice, equality, and freedom.

 As a result of the mounting resistance against the Ottoman ruler, the Wali, and Mamluks, Egypt was on the verge of a massive revolt.
-This led to the Ulama laying their hands on a written document which outlined the relationship between the ruler and subject which averted a raise in taxes without the consent of the people's representatives.
+This led to the 'Ulama writing a written document which outlined the relationship between the ruler and the subject, successfully averting a tax increase without the consent of the people's representatives.

 20th century

-The first 20th century constitution for Egypt is that of 1923, the first modern codified form of a national constitution.
-It provided for monarchical dominance with the king as head of state with power to influence the legislature.
+Egypt's first 20th-century constitution was enacted in 1923, the country's first modern codified national constitution.
+It established for monarchical dominance with the king as head of state with power to influence the legislature.
 The 1923 Constitution remained in effect throughout the remainder of the monarchy except for the period from 1930 to 1935 when the Constitution of 1930 was in effect.